I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_dxvaddi_decodebufferdesc.md

 ## Members

+`hBuffer`

+[in] A handle to the buffer.

+`CompressedBufferType`

+[in] A <a href="..\d3dukmdt\ne-d3dukmdt-_d3dddiformat.md">D3DDDIFORMAT</a>-typed value that indicates the pixel format of the buffer.

 `BufferIndex`

 [in] Reserved.
 Do not use this member.
 For more information, see the Remarks section.

-`CompressedBufferType`

-[in] A <a href="..\d3dukmdt\ne-d3dukmdt-_d3dddiformat.md">D3DDDIFORMAT</a>-typed value that indicates the pixel format of the buffer.

 `DataOffset`